 Welcome.

-Prickly Research is the consultancy of Edward Hammond, a researcher and writer active on policy issues related to biodiversity, agricultural genetic resources, infectious disease, laboratory biosafety, and intellectual property.
+Prickly Research is the consultancy of Edward Hammond, a researcher and writer who has worked since the mid-1990s on policy issues related to biodiversity, agricultural genetic resources, infectious disease, laboratory biosafety, and intellectual property.

-The name relates to the fact that the consultancy's work is often a thorn in the side of its research subjects, typically multinational corporations, universities, and government agencies.
+The consultancy's name relates to the fact that its work is often a thorn in the side of its research subjects, typically multinational corporations, universities, and government agencies.

 Edward Hammond's bold public interest research has been profiled in Science magazine, the New York Times, and elsewhere.
 He has authored articles for the British Medical Journal, New Scientist, and Biosecurity & Bioterrorism.
 He is experienced with federal and state open records law in the United States.